4 Counter-Intuitive Steps to Deal with Ambiguity and Uncertainty

 Get comfortable being uncomfortable

-Machines can often be fixed fast, but human systems are natural, and nature responds slowly though effectively.
+Machines can often be fixed fast, but human systems are natural, and nature responds more slowly though effectively.
 We can learn from her.
 If the change is mechanical, get it fixed or buy the gizmo.
-But if it’s something related to systems change, stay in the mess.
+But if it’s something related to systems change (including people and strategy), stay in the mess.
 Get comfortable moving slowly through the ambiguity and uncertainty.
 These four steps will allow you and your organization to be more creative, make better decisions, and ultimately be more successful.
 And over time, you’re likely to get comfortable being uncomfortable!